Brikaa/security-assignment-2/report/report.md

 ### Cause

-`AccountAPI.showLastTenTransactions()` does not check whether the account in the parameter belongs to the user.
+`AccountAPI.showLastTenTransactions()` does not check whether the account in the parameter belongs to the user and the database does not filter the transactions based on the user